Children’s Court or Family Court? (WA)

 When the Department of Child Protection investigates the circumstances of a child and considers that the child is in need of protection, it commences an application for a Protection Order in the Children’s Court of Western Australia pursuant to the Children and Community Services Act 2004.

-The Family Law Act (Cth) 1975 states that in case of inconsistency of law between these two Court, the state law prevails.
-This means that if there are already parenting proceedings underway in the Family Court in respect of the child, these proceedings will be placed on hold until the Child Protection matter is finalised.
+The Family Law Act (Cth) 1975 states that in case of inconsistency of law between these two courts, the state law prevails.
+This means that if there are already parenting proceedings underway in the Family Court of Western Australia in respect of the child, these proceedings will be placed on hold until the Child Protection matter is finalised.
 Once the Department is satisfied that there are no ongoing protection concerns regarding the child, the proceedings in the Children’s Court are discontinued.
 If there remains a dispute over the care arrangements for the child, this can be dealt with in the Family Court.

 What is the difference between child protection orders and parenting orders?

-Both the Children’s Court of Western Australia and the Family Court deal with issues of who a child should live with, who a child should spend time with and who should have parental responsibility for the child.
+Both the Children’s Court of Western Australia and the Family Court of Western Australia deal with issues of who a child should live with, who a child should spend time with and who should have parental responsibility for the child.
 While the Family Court is governed by federal law which regulates private legal issues between different members of a family, the Children’s Court of Western Australia is governed by state law and deals with the powers of the Department of Child Protection to intervene in a family situation when a child is not receiving adequate care or protection.
 The Children’s Court also regulates adoptions.

 The Family Court does not have investigative powers and in cases where there are allegations of abuse or neglect, relies on the Department to investigate.
 Where a matter commences in the Family Court and it subsequently comes to light that child protection concerns exist, the judge may make an order inviting the Department to intervene.